 - with respect to any such determination, not to resort to any court of law or tribunal.

-- RRS Rule 4 states that – The responsibility for a boat’s decision to participate in a race or to continue racing is the Skipper’s alone.
+- Rule 4 of the Racing Rules of Sailing states that – The responsibility for a boat’s decision to participate in a race or to continue racing is the Skipper’s alone.

 - The Skipper is responsible for the welfare of the boat and crew.
 All persons participating in Saltspring Island Sailing Club events do so entirely at their own risk.
 Skippers participating in Club races are required to carry liability insurance of not less than $1,000,000.